-Hotspots help scientists know where the volcanoes & geysers of Io are actually located.
+Hotspots measured in the infrared help scientists know where the volcanoes & geysers of Io are actually located.

-This picture shows a map of the hotspots of Io at the top, and the same image of Io taken with a camera, at the bottom.
-The black and white picture of Io shows what you can see with the naked eye.
+This picture shows an infrared map of Io at the top, and the same image of Io, in visible light, at the bottom.

 Among these hotspots are:

 Learn about Earth and space science, and have fun while doing it!
 The games

 includes a climate change card game

 and the Traveling Nitrogen game

 You might also be interested in:

 Amalthea was discovered by E Barnard in 1872.
 Of the 17 moons it is the 3rd closest to Jupiter, with a standoff distance of 181,300 km.
 Amalthea is about the size of a county or small state, and is just...more